dataesr/bso-publications/doc/bso.md

 The dissemination of open access articles by academic journal publishers is based on various business models.
 Some publishers have replaced traditional subscription revenues with the payment of publication fees (APC) charged on a per-article basis to researchers, their institutions or their funders.
 This change of model is often done at the level of an entire journal (full APC model), but other publishers maintain the subscription while offering authors the choice to open their article in return for the payment of a publication fee (a model known as hybrid), thus establishing a particularly unreadable double payment.
 Some publishers do not charge publication fees but mobilize, in the context of a non-commercial activity, funding from states, public actors, universities or other non-profit organisations, in order to finance the editorial and publication activity upstream: this is the so-called diamond OA model (@bosman_jeroen_oa_2021).
 Finally, other models exist, such as the one where the publisher collects subscriptions for the most recent publications while releasing them in open access after a set period of time (moving barrier).

 The figure 18 shows the distribution of scientific articles published in 2020 and distributed in open access by their publisher, according to the business model of the journal in which they are published.
 It distinguishes between four types of economic models: articles published in full open access journals that do not charge publication fees ("diamond"), articles published in full open access journals that do charge publication fees ("Gold full APC"), and articles published in hybrid journals (where only some part of the content is in open access and the other part is available through individually paid publication fees), and all other cases.
-The "Diamant" part is probably underestimated.
+The "Diamond" part is probably underestimated.
 In particular, we observe that for scientific publications in France released in 2020, diamond represents 9% of the articles disseminated in open access by their publisher.

 ![Distribution of business models for articles published in 2020 and distributed in open access by their publisher](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_publishers_3.png){ width=600 }

-In 2016, the French law for a Digital Republic made it possible for researchers who have published a scientific article with a publisher to deposit the accepted version of the article for publication in a open repository, subject to a time limit (embargo) that can be set by the publisher but cannot exceed 6 months for science, technology and medicine and 12 months for the humanities and social sciences.
+In 2016, the French law for a Digital Republic made it possible for researchers who have published a scientific article with a publisher to deposit the accepted version of the article for publication in an open repository, subject to a time limit (embargo) that can be set by the publisher but cannot exceed 6 months for science, technology and medicine and 12 months for the humanities and social sciences.
 Deposit in an open archive is therefore a way to counterbalance the restrictive open access policy of some publishers and it plays a decisive role in providing access for all to French research results.
 Conversely, when the publisher publishes natively in open access, deposit in an open archive may appear less necessary to authors.
 However, it remains useful and desirable.
 Indeed, a deposit on the national open archive HAL guarantees the perennial conservation of the content and the control of the results of French scientific research, regardless of the hazards that affect publishers or their distribution platforms.

 ![Opening routes for scientific publications in France released in 2020 by the most important publishers or publishing platforms in terms of volume (top 25)](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_publishers_4.png){ width=600 }